Electrical Systems

 • Distinguish between DC and AC meter readings.

-• Describe common safety practices for using electrical meters.
+• Describe safety best practices for using electrical meters.

 Glossary